 Part IV — Provision by the Authority of financial assistance for housing

-[Heading amended by No. 28 of 2006 s.
+[Heading amended: No. 28 of 2006 s.
 328.]

 Division 1 — Loans

 35. Reference to house

 A reference in this Division to a house in relation to the making of a loan is a reference to a house that is, or is intended to be, used by the person to whom the loan is to be made as a home for himself and his family (if any).